-Only 11% of creative directors in our industry are women.
+Only 0.1% of creative agencies are founded by women.
 WTF?

-11% is an especially crazy stat when you consider that women greatly outnumber men in college advertising programs.
-It’s our covert mission to increase that number and work to change other gendered practices in the creative industry that diminish the aspirations of our daughters and negatively affect the well-being of women AND men.
+That’s an especially crazy stat when you consider that women greatly outnumber men in college design programs.
+It’s our not-so-covert covert mission to increase that number and the disproportionate percentage of people of color working in the industry at large (just 10%) and to help make it safer, more equitable and inclusive.
 Cool.
 How?

-+ Creating and modeling a more progressive, balanced work environment that keeps talented women, millennials and moms from dropping out mid-career.
+4. Creating and modeling a more progressive, balanced work environment that keeps talented women and people of color from dropping out mid-career.

-+ And, on the creative tip, we started a street-level, multimedia awareness campaign, called The BossLady Project, aimed at challenging the industry’s antiquated power structure using design, music, art, and other creative expressions.
+5. And, on the creative tip, we started a collaborative street-level awareness campaign, called The BossLady Project, aimed at confronting the creative industry’s condoned culture of misogyny and old school power structure using design, music, art, and other creative expressions.

 Ours is truly a field that’s been much slower to progress than most.
 And that has got to change.
 Not just for people working in it, but for the millions who consciously and unconsciously absorb its messages everyday.